After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on our private LGBTQ+ Nile cruise, limited to just 16 guests!

 Travel to Egypt

-- From North America, depart on Friday night, September 27, non-stop from JFK on EgyptAir, a Star Alliance member airline, to arrive in Cairo on Saturday morning and connect to Hurghada, or book one of the many flight options via Europe departing Friday or Saturday - whatever is convenient for you.
+- From North America, you can fly non-stop from JFK on EgyptAir, a Star Alliance member airline, to arrive in Cairo on Friday morning and connect to Hurghada for the liveaboard, or book one of the many flight options via Europe - whatever is convenient for you.

 - Additional hotel nights can also be arranged for early arrivals or longer stays.